 The opportunities to lead within the YLD and serve Georgia’s legally underprivileged have not only instilled in me a deeper sense of responsibility for our profession, but they have also afforded me the opportunity make life long friends, build my practice and meet other YLD members from around the state.

 I have visited Gainesville, Rome, Athens, Macon, Columbus, Albany, Valdosta, Augusta, Brunswick, Savannah and St. Simons over the past few months and met some amazing young lawyers.
-I look forward to continuing to serve the young lawyers of Georgia as Secretary of the Y Lawyers Division through sustained outreach to ensure the continued success of this very special organization.
+I look forward to continuing to serve the young lawyers of Georgia as Secretary of the Young Lawyers Division through sustained outreach to ensure the continued success of this very special organization.

 I sincerely appreciate your support and your vote.